nbcallah/Poisson-Generator/README.md

 ## Tests

-Compile the source in the test directory and run Test.
-Output should be 20 colors of dog coats.
+Compile the source in the simulate_counting_with_background directory and run minimal.
+Output should be number of events generated in the first 20s of a process with a rate that goes ~exp(-t/10) with 100 events expected out to infinity.

+The program sim contains a slightly more complicated scenario: A number of exponential counting processes (between 1-9) are concatenated.
+A uniform background is also added.
+The difference in mean arrival time between a process with high signal to background ratio and a process with a low signal to background.
+The average difference is calculated over many simulated runs.

 ## Contributors